Guide for Authors

 • Number images according to the sequence they appear within your article.

-• Submit each image as a separate file using a logical naming convention for your files (for example, Figure_1, Figure_2 etc).
+• Submit each image as a separate file using a logical naming convention for your files (for example, Figure_1, Figure_2 etc.).

 • Text graphics may be embedded in the text at the appropriate position.
-If you are working with LaTeX, text graphics may also be embedded in the file.

-Please do not submit:
+Please do NOT:

-• Files that are too low in resolution.
+• Supply files that are too low in resolution;

 Generative AI and Figures, images and artwork